Sindurav/CodingInterviews/Akuna Capital Junior Python Developer/README.md

 ## MCQ 9 - Twos complement representation
 ----

 Assume the following binary values are all signed 8-bit values, represented in twos-complement format, with a decimal range of -128 to 127.
+Enter `T` or `F` next to statement to indicate if that statement would be true or false.
-true when two values are equal:
+Note that `==` is a test that is true when two values are equal:

  _________ 00001010 > 00000111
  _________ 11111111 > 01111111
  _________ (11111111 + 11111111) > 00000001 - 00000010